europeana/assembla-to-jira/README.md

 With such a complicated tool, there'll always be some loose ends and/or additional work to be done at a later time.
 Hopefully in the not so distant future, I'll have some time to tackle one or more of the following items:

 * Transition ticket status to blocked, testable, ready for acceptance, in acceptance testing, ready for deploy, e.g. in line with the original Assembla workflow
-* Update tickets with associations (related, duplicate, dependent, blocked)
+* Convert Assembla associations (related, duplicate, dependent, blocked) to Jira issue links
 * Completed date for closed issues
+* Implement components
-* Ignored markdown: image, ticket number, user name and code snippets
+* Implement extra markdown: image, ticket number, user name and code snippets
 * Assign original authors to tickets, comments, attachments on creation
-* Assembla folowers and notification list
+* Convert Assembla notification list to Jira followers
-* Refactor code as there is some redundant code and cleanup is needed
+* Refactor code

 ## References